webiny/Mailer/README.md

 This is the default character set that will be used in encoding your email content.
 By default the character set is set to `utf-8` which supports most language characters.
 You might need to change this for some languages, for example, like Japanese.

-### Max line length (`MaxLineLength`)

-This parameter is used to make your email more compliant for reading on older email readers.
-The `MaxLineLength` defines how long a single line can be.
-This parameter should be kept under 1000 characters, as defined by RFC 2822.

-### Priority (`Priority`)

-The priority parameter defines the priority level of your message.

-The following priorities can be set:

-- `1` - highest
-- `2` - high
-- `3` - normal
-- `4` - low
-- `5` - lowest

-This parameter optional.

 ### Sender (`Sender`)